ziu1986/lesson-code-review/_episodes/02-how_to.md

 There are different ways how to create documentation like this.
 I like tools like Notion to develop and maintain wiki-like pages with e.g., decisions made by business or rules established by developers.

 Doc like this can be referenced during reviews to avoid unnecessary conflicts.

-## Educate how to do a good Code Review
-There are some rules about how code review should be performed to achieve its goals.
-Not every developer is aware of that.

-The review should be based on facts, not guesses.
-It’s not a place to think about any personal matters – the only thing that matters is code change and how it affects the project.

-Each comment with feedback should include the explanation (“this is wrong because”) and proposal of a better solution (“maybe try to do it like this: …”).
-Extra points for linking to external sources like documentation so that code author can learn for the future.

-And the most important – developers have to understand that they have a common goal which is the best code they can do.
-This is not a place of personal ego or competition who is a better engineer.

-## Introduce extra developer to solve conflicts
-In case of ongoing conflict where there are two developers can’t agree with, you can invite the third developer to tip the scale and solve the problem.
-This extra engineer is not only an additional opinion but also a mediator between conflicted two.